Bidadari Cemetery: Establishment

 In 1902, the Municipal Commissioners officially declared the acquisition of 26 hectares of the property to be used as a cemetery, which would be named after the estate.
 The Bidadari Cemetery was officially opened on 1 January 1908.

 There were several sections in the cemetery: The Christian section was across Upper Aljunied Road from the Muslim section, and was bounded by Upper Serangoon Road; the Muslim section (opened on 14 February 1910) was at the base of Mount Vernon, bounded by Upper Aljunied Road, Upper Serangoon Road, and Bartley Road; while the Hindu and Sinhalese sections were opened in 1929.

 A 10-acre land near the east of the cemetery was acquired by Syed Shaik Abdul Rahman Alkaff of the prominent Singaporean-Arab Alkaff family.
 He built the Alkaff Gardens, which were styled as a Japanese landscaped garden with artificial lake and hills, Japanese arch, two Japanese wooden bridges and teahouses.
 It was opened to the public in 1930 and was the first Japanese garden in Singapore.

-Apart from being a place of remembrance, the trails inside Bidadari Cemetery used to be very popular as a running route for members of the Gurkha Contingent.
+There were two chapels, one for Protestants and the other for Roman Catholics, designed by the architect David McLeod Craik, a celebrated architect of many buildings of historic importance in the Straits Settlements.

+Bidadari Mosque was constructed in 1932, the cost mostly borned by Syed Abdulrahman Bin Shaikh Alkaff, who was a member of the Alkaff family, inside the cemetery However, it was demolished in 2007 after the exhumations of the graves ended.

 The Bidadari Christian Cemetery accepted military burials from 1907 to 1941, including Christian soldiers killed during the 1915 Sepoy Mutiny.
 In 1957, the Christian soldiers buried there were reinterred at Ulu Pandan War Cemetery and later moved to Kranji War Cemetery.
 The cemetery was also one of the filming locations in Singapore for the 1967 film Pretty Polly.

-The last burial at Bidadari Cemetery took place on 31 October 1972.
+The last burial at Bidadari Cemetery took place on 31 October 1972 and the cemetery was converted into a park.
+Apart from being a place of remembrance, the trails inside Bidadari Cemetery used to be very popular as a running route for members of the Gurkha Contingent.